Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 ===========
 Before we start; make sure you have the necessary tooling for building rust contracts.
-The guide :ref:`setup_tools` will show you how to do this.
+The guide :ref:`setup-tools` will show you how to do this.
 Also make sure to have your favorite text editor setup for Rust.

 We also need to setup a new smart contract project.
-Follow the guide :ref:`setup_contract` and return to this point afterwards.
+Follow the guide :ref:`setup-contract` and return to this point afterwards.

 The source code of our smart contract is going to be in the ``src`` directory, which already contains the file ``lib.rs``, assuming you follow the above guide